elastic/kibana/x-pack/legacy/plugins/siem/server/lib/detection_engine/README.md

 export SPACE_URL=/s/test-space
 ```

-So that the scripts append a `/s/test-space` in front of all the APIs to correctly create, modify, delete, and update
+So that the scripts prepend a `/s/test-space` in front of all the APIs to correctly create, modify, delete, and update
 them from within that space.

 See the scripts folder and the tools for more command line fun.